Airbnb has a new revenue-sharing deal with the NAACP

 eMarketer’s 2017 forecast puts Roku ahead of Chromecast and others in the U.S.

 Airbnb has partnered with the NAACP to bring economic opportunities to people of color.
-Through the partnership, which includes a revenue-sharing agreement, Airbnb and NAACP will reach out to communities of color about the benefits of sharing their homes on Airbnb.
+Through the partnership, which includes a revenue-sharing agreement, Airbnb and the NAACP will reach out to communities of color about the benefits of sharing their homes on Airbnb.

 “For too long, black people and other communities of color have faced barriers to access new technology and innovations,” NAACP interim President and CEO Derrick Johnson said in a statement.
 “This groundbreaking partnership with Airbnb will help bring new jobs and economic opportunities to our communities.
 Airbnb’s commitment to that goal is a tremendous step in the